arseneeth/tokenswap/README.md

 In the current implementation Liquidity Provider can open a public pool of two interchangable ERC20 tokens, through the bonding curve mechanics the system adjusts exchange rates and balances so the pool always stays in equilibrium.

-Current implementation does not include fees system and does not support multiple pool providers.
+Current implementation does not include fees system and does not support multiple providers for the same pool.
 This functionality could be added in the future.

 It is smart-contracts-only app and doesn't have front-end yet.